Guide

 Goods and services are divided into 45 categories called classes.
 Class 42 is software and tech services; Class 25 is clothing; Class 35 is retail and marketing.
 You register per class.
 Using the wrong class means you are unprotected in the category you actually operate in.
 Most businesses need 1-3 classes.

 Descriptive or generic words are very difficult to register on their own.
-But a distinctive combination, a stylised logo, or a word used in an unexpected context (think: Apple for computers) can be protected.
-A trademark attorney can tell you whether your name is protectable before you build a business around it.
+But a distinctive combination, a stylised logo, or a word used in an unexpected context (Apple for computers) can be protected.
+A trademark attorney can assess whether your name is protectable before you build a business around it.

-TM can be used by anyone who claims rights to a mark - even without registration.
-R can only be used once your trademark is officially registered - using it before registration is an offence.
-C applies to creative works like art, music, or writing, not to trademarks.
+TM can be used by anyone claiming rights to a mark - even without registration.
+R can only be used once your trademark is officially registered; using it before registration is an offence.
+C applies to creative works like art and music, not trademarks.

 Both can apply.
 Copyright protects the artistic creation automatically from the moment it is made.
 Trademark protects the logo as a brand identifier in commerce.
 For a business, trademark registration is usually more important because it gives you enforceable commercial rights and a practical way to stop copycats.